BrunoPrincipi/Queenstown-housing-dataset/README.md

 This Project includes:
   - 1 csv file contains the dataset(house_trademe3 18-04.csv).
   - 1 executable file, where the cleaning and pre-processing of the data was performed.
 Also where the models     were built (houses_trademe5.py).
+  - 1 .py file where the data extraction from the web page is shown in order to build the database(scarping_trademe_2).
   - 1 file as documentation with information about the dataset, cleaning process, results and   conclusions(documentation trademe house.docx).

 To run the executable file will be needed to download first the dataset (house_trademe3 18-04.csv)